ASSESSMENT/ COLLECTION OF ASSESSMENT

 Can the assessment rate be increased or decreased?

-The Ohio Oil and Gas Energy Education Program, nor its Operating Board, has the authority to increase the assessment amount without the approval of Ohio producers that vote in a Referendum.
-The assessment rate cannot exceed the rate established in Ohio Revised Code 1510.
-However, Ohio producers may vote in a Referendum to decrease this rate.
+The Ohio Oil and Gas Energy Education Program, nor its Operating Board, has the authority to increase the assessment amount without the approval of Ohio producers that vote in a Referendum to amend the OOGEEP “Program.“ The assessment rate cannot exceed the rate established in Ohio Revised Code 1510.

 How often are First Purchaser’s required to remit a payment to the Program?